Amortization - the repayment time period of a loan or debt / the number of years over which you'll repay the loan or debt.

 Credit - the purchase of goods or services in the present with a promise to pay in the future, with money you still plan to earn.

-Credit Bureau - A company that is licensed to collect and compile information about your financial behaviour.
+Credit Bureau - a company that is licensed to collect and compile information about your financial behaviour.
 The information comes from a variety of credit granting sources as well as public records information.
 In turn, they sell the information, in the form of a credit report, to those authorized to obtain it.

 Credit Rating - an evaluation of the likelihood of a borrower to default on a loan.
 Credit reporting companies provide information about your financial behaviour to lenders to help them decide whether or not to lend you money.
 The information may include your payment history, a list of current and past credit accounts and their balances, employment and personal information and a history of past credit problems.
+Learn more about how your credit rating and credit score are calculated.

 Credit Report - a summary that provides information to potential lenders of the risk involved in extending credit and the probability of repayment.
 It is created when you start to apply for credit.
 Contains personal information, to whom and how often you apply for credit, how regularly you make payments and public records (court judgements).
 Each lender gives you a rating depending on your “performance” with them.
 Equifax and TransUnion are the two largest credit reporting agencies in Canada.
+Learn how to get a free copy of your credit report.

 Creditor - someone you owe money to.

 Debt Consolidation Loan - a loan obtained for the purpose of paying out other debts.
+Learn more about what a debt consolidation loan is and how it works.

 Debt Settlement - repaying a debt for an amount less than originally owed after a lower repayment amount is negotiated.
 This typically requires a lump sum of money to pay off or settle the debt once an amount is settled on.
 Some for-profit companies try to persuade people to enter a debt settlement program with monthly payments.
 However, a major government study shows that less than 10% of these programs are successful and rarely help people save any money.
 Many non-profit credit counselling organizations offer reputable debt settlement negotiation services.